napari/napari.github.io/dev/_sources/plugins/building_a_plugin/first_plugin.md

 In this tutorial, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.

-At the end, we'll point you to a "cookiecutter" template repository that helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.
+At the end, we'll point you to a [napari plugin template repository][napari_plugin_template] that helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.

 ````{admonition} new plugin format!